-No other data will be accessed and all information that links to you, like your name, will be removed before it is shared with the project team.
+No other data will be accessed and all information that links to your relative, like their name, will be removed before it is shared with the project team.

 We are planning to collect data from around 500 care homes over 18 months.